freebsd/freebsd-quarterly/2020q1/sysctlmibinfo2.md

 input for the sysctl handler.

-The library can be installed via the devel/sysctlmibinfo2 port, a manual page is available and examples in the Public Domain for getting started your projects.
+The library can be installed via the devel/sysctlmibinfo2 port, a manual page and examples in the Public Domain for getting started your projects are available.